 Did you know…

-…that Bob, Rocky, and Tazz all used to be at the same lesson barn together some years ago?
-Though they were all born in 1999 or earlier (that means they’re “old”) they are still having very productive years as lesson horses.
+…that we’ve had four horses (BOB, Rocky, Seven, and Tazz) who all spent time during their lives at the same lesson barn nearby in Tennessee?
+Though they all came to us in their teens or later, they still had many productive years left as lesson horses.
 Many people think that they’ll get a young horse for their young child to ride and that they’ll both teach each other.
-Horse people know better than this and often recite the old adage, “Green on green makes black and blue.”
+Yet horse people often recite the old adage, “Green on green makes black and blue.”
 In other words, young horse + young rider = recipe for injury to one or both.
-Horses that are old or older with a variety of experience, with a variety of skills, that have been exposed to and can handle a variety of stimuli, often make the best horses for young or inexperienced riders to learn.
+Horses that are old or older with a variety of experiences, with a variety of skills, that have been exposed to and can handle a variety of stimuli, often make the best horses for young or inexperienced riders to learn.
 We’re happy to have some of them in our program!

 …that you tell a horse’s age by it’s teeth?
 So for some of our horses when

 we say we think we know when their birthday is, that means we don’t know exactly but based on the appearance of their teeth we can make an educated guess.
 A horse’s teeth are always growing in and always grinding down which is unlike our teeth which grow in and then are done growing.
 Proper dental care is very important for horses, and some of our older horses have special dental issues.
 Our veterinarian performs yearly dental exams and uses special dental stocks to help keep the horses calm and safe.
 Here is a picture of a horse getting ready to have his teeth checked.